Chinglish: Features

 Chinglish is the combination of the Chinese culture and the English language.
 China English has linguistic characteristics that are different from the normative English in all linguistic levels, including phonology, lexicon, syntax, and discourse.

 At the phonological level, Chinglish does not differentiate between various vowel qualities because they don't exist in Chinese.
 As a result, there is no contrast between the two sounds for Chinglish speakers.
-For example, ‘cheap’ and ‘chip’ would be the same pronunciation.
+For example, cheap and chip would be the same pronunciation.
 Another phonological feature is that speakers are unaware of the "graduation" of words which are said in different tones depending on the context.
-The word ‘for’ is stressed and said differently in the phrases "what is it for?" and "this is for you."
+The word for is stressed and said differently in the phrases "what is it for?" and "this is for you."
 To a Chinglish speaker, the two are the same.
 Chinglish speakers use Chinese phonological units to speak English, and retain the syllable timing of Chinese in place of the stress timing of English which together gives them a notable accent.

 At the lexical level, China English manifests itself through many ways such as transliteration and loan translations.
 Transliteration has brought many interesting words and expressions from the Chinese language into English.
 Speakers are able to merge the two because of pinyin, a Latin alphabet used to write Chinese.
 In loan translations, Chinese words have been translated directly into English.
 This phenomenon can be found in a lot of compound words like red bean, bean curd, and teacup.
 The other way that loan translations are made is when speakers translate Chinese terms into English.
 These words come from the Chinese culture and are ideas, thoughts, or expressions that do not exist in English.
-For example, ‘spring rolls’ would otherwise not have meaning in English if not for Chinglish speakers making it a loan translation to describe the food.
+For example, spring rolls would otherwise not have meaning in English if not for Chinglish speakers making it a loan translation to describe the food.
 In addition, speakers use subordinate conjunctions differently and also exhibit copula absence in their speech.
 Examples include "Because I am ill, so I can't go to school" and "The dress beautiful."

-As Chinese grammar does not distinguish between definite and indefinite articles, Chinese speakers struggle with when to use or not use the English definite article "the".
+As Chinese grammar does not distinguish between definite and indefinite articles, Chinese speakers struggle with when to use or not use the English definite article the.

 At the syntactic level, Chinese thinking has influenced Chinglish speakers to utilize a different sequence and structure to make sentences.
 For English speakers, a common sequence is subject → predicate → object → adverbial ("John entered the room quietly").
-On the other hand, the Chinese sequence is subject → adverbial → predicate → object ("Lijing quiet room enter").
-Chinese speakers tend to leave the most important information (the topic) at the back of the sentence, while English speakers present it at the start.
+On the other hand, the Chinese sequence is subject → adverbial → predicate → object ("Lijing quiet enter room").
+Chinese speakers tend to leave the most important information (the topic) at the end of the sentence, while English speakers present it at the start.